2024 Sterling Prize Ceremony and Lecture with Dr. Gabor Maté

 In-Person Accessibility

-The event will be hosted at the Djavad Mowafaghian Cinema at 149 West Hastings Street at SFU Woodwards (Vancouver campus).
+The event was hosted at the Djavad Mowafaghian Cinema at 149 West Hastings Street at SFU Woodwards (Vancouver campus).

 The building is accessible at street level on the Hastings side or via a ramp on the Cordova Street Courtyard side.
 There are 2 ramp entry points, one is located against the building, near the entrance to the Woodward’s Westbank Atrium (which houses London Drugs and Nesters) and one is located against the building, beside the alley.
 Both the Hastings doors and the Cordova Courtyard doors can be operated by accessibility buttons located beside the doorways.